Sisters Uncut

-Sisters Uncut is a British feminist direct action group that is opposed to cuts to UK government services for domestic violence victims.
+Sisters Uncut describe themselves as a British feminist direct action group that is opposed to cuts to UK government services for domestic violence victims.
 It was founded in November 2014, and came to international prominence in October 2015 for a protest on the red carpet at the London premiere of the film Suffragette.
-The group identify as revolutionary feminists and police and prison abolitionists, and is open to women (including trans and intersex women), nonbinary, agender and gender variant people.
+The group identify as revolutionary feminists and police and prison abolitionists, and is open to women (including trans and intersex women), non-binary, agender and gender variant people.
 The group aims to organise non-hierarchically and uses consensus decision-making.
 Sisters Uncut originated in London but has regional groups throughout the UK including Manchester and Leeds.

 Background and founding

-Under the UK Coalition government of 2010-2015, funding for domestic violence services was cut dramatically, leading to concern from groups such as the Women's Aid Federation of England that the cuts could leave victims of abuse with no ability to escape their abusers.
+Under the UK Coalition government of 2010 to 2015, funding for domestic violence services was cut dramatically, leading to concern from groups such as the Women's Aid Federation of England that the cuts could leave victims of abuse with no ability to escape their abusers.
 Sisters Uncut was founded in November 2014 in response to these concerns.
 The group was founded by women from the anti-austerity direct action group UK Uncut, and its name is a reference to that group.